RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ###### start-subtype-item

-### Patents
+### Patent

 ###### start-subtype-content

-Patents are cited under the names of the creators and dated by the year of filing.
+Patents are cited under the names of the creators and dated by the year of issue.

-#### Rule for note
+If you are directly quoting from an original source, include a page number or timestamp for the in-text citation.
+If you are paraphrasing into your own words, do not include a page number for the in-text citation.

+#### In-text Citation: Direct Quote

+(Creator's Family Name Year issued, Page number or Timestamp) OR Creator's Family Name (Year issued, Page number or Timestamp)

+For more than four (4) Creators, use Creator1 Family Name et al

+> Limiting pins are needed to “...limit the movement of a given hinge track with respect to the neighboring hinge track...”
+(Cook and Donaldson 2010, 11).

+> Bell (1876, 3) describes the first part of this invention as “ employment of a vibratory or undulatory current of electricity in contradistinction to a merely intermittent or pulsatory current...".

+> (Estrada et al 2017, 15)

+#### In-text Citation: Paraphrase

+(Creator's Family Name year issued) OR Creator's Family Name within text (Year) OR Creator's Family Name within text and (Year) at end of text.

+For more than four (4) Creators, use Creator1 Family Name et al

+> The invention addresses the difficulties in furling and reefing large sails (Cook and Donaldson 2010).

+> Bell’s invention (1876) brought the transmission of electricity into the modern age.

+> Kinloch, Young and Gong’s experiments with the combining of various materials resulted in their creation of, and subsequent patent application for, the invention of graphene composites (2016).

+> (Estrada et al 2017)

+#### Reference list

+For one (1) Creator:

+Creator's Family Name, First Name.
+Year issued.
+Title of Patent.
+Patent Number/Identifier, filed Month Day, Year, and issued Month Day, Year.
+URL.

+> Bell, Alexander Graham.
+1876.
+Improvement in telegraphy.
+U.S. Patent 174465A, filed February 14, 1876, and issued March 7, 1876. https<nolink>://www.google.com/patents/US174465.

+For two (2) Creators:

-{.footnote-indent}Number.
-Author Family Name, Given Name.
-Title of work, Country Patent Application, filed Month Day, Year, page. {/.footnote-indent}
+Creator1 Family Name, First Name, Creator2 First Name Family Name.
+Year issued.
+Title of Patent.
+Patent Number/Identifier, filed Month Day, Year, and issued Month Day, Year.
+URL.

-##### Note example

-> {.footnote-indent}1.
-Iizuka, Masanori, and Hideki Tanaka.
-Cement admixture.
-US Patent 4,586,960, filed June 26, 1984, and issued May 6, 1986. {/.footnote-indent}
->
-> {.footnote-indent}2.
-Cook, Fred C., and William H. Donaldson.
+> Cook, Fred C., and William H. Donaldson.
+2010.
 Mega Yacht Mass Tracking System with Articulating Sail Feeder.
-US Patent US20100282152A1, file May 7, 2009, and issued November 11, 2010, 3. {/.footnote-indent}
+US Patent US20100282152A1, filed May 7, 2009, and issued November 11, 2010.https<nolink>://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&p=1&u=%2Fnetahtml%2FPTO%2Fsearch-bool.html&r=3&f=G&l=50&co1=AND&d=PTXT&s1=%22mega+yacht%22&s2=%22sail+feeder%22&OS=%22mega+yacht%22+AND+%22sail+feeder%22&RS=%22mega+yacht%22+AND+%22sail+feeder%22.

-##### Shortened note example

-> {.footnote-indent}3.
-Cook, Mega Yacht Mass Tracking System, 3. {/.footnote-indent}

-#### Bibliography rule
+For three (3) Creators:

+Creator1 Family Name, First Name, Creator2 First Name Family Name, and Creator3 First Name Family Name.
+Year issued.
+Title of Patent.
+Patent Number/Identifier, filed Month Day, Year, and issued Month Day, Year.
+URL.

+> Kinloch, Ian, Robert Young, and Lei Gong.
+2016.
+Graphene Composites.
+Australian application number 2016222482, filed September 2, 2016, and issued September 22, 2016. https<nolink>://pericles.ipaustralia.gov.au/ols/auspat/applicationDetails.do?applicationNo=2016222482.

+For four (4) to ten (10) Creators:

-{.hanging-indent}Author Family Name, Given Name.
-Title of Work.
-Country Patent Application number, filed Month Day, Year. {/.hanging-indent}
+Creator1's Family Name, First Name, Creator2 First Name Family Name, Creator3 First Name Family Name, Creator4 First Name Family Name.......and Last Creator First Name Family Name.
+Year issued.
+Title of Patent.
+Patent Number/Identifier, filed Month Day, Year, and issued Month Day, Year.
+URL.

-##### Bibliography example

-> {.hanging-indent}Cook, Fred C., and William H. Donaldson.
-Mega Yacht Mass Tracking System with Articulating Sail Feeder.
-US Patent US20100282152A1, file May 7, 2009, and issued November 11, 2010. {/.hanging-indent}
->
-> {.hanging-indent}Iizuka, Masanori, and Hideki Tanaka.
-Cement admixture.
-US Patent 4,586,960, filed June 26, 1984, and issued May 6, 1986. {/.hanging-indent}
+> Estrada, Diana, Pilar Jones, Mark Taylor, Joseph Stopp, Matthew Highton, and Raymond Depp.
+2017.
+Turbine for hair dryer.
+AU12345678A1, filed January 1, 2016, and issued January 30, 2017. https<nolink>://pericles.ipaustralia.gov.au/ols/auspat/applicationDetails.do?applicationNo+12345678.

+For eleven (11) or more Creators, list up to seven (7) Creators and end with et al:

+Creator1 Family Name, First Name, Creator2 First Name Family Name, Creator3 First Name Family Name, Creator4 First Name Family Name.......Creator7 First Name Family Name et al. Year issued.
+Title of Patent.
+Patent Number/Identifier, filed Month Day, Year, and issued Month Day, Year.
+URL.

+> Tamworth, Natalie, Oliver Poole, Hugh McCrae, Brian Webber, Marian Kwok, Caroline Skims, Paul Romany et al. 2020.
+Method for cultivating seeds.
+U.S. Patent 123456789A1, filed October 1, 2019, and issued October 31, 2020. https<nolink>://www.google.com/patents/US123456789A1.

 ###### end-subtype-content

 ###### end-subtype-item

 ###### end-subtype